-This nationwide event enables scientists to meet with their members of Congress in their own district rather than in Washington, DC, and allows elected officials to learn first-hand about the science and research facilities in their district.
+Each year, the American Institute of Biological Sciences (AIBS) organizes an opportunity for scientists to inform the nation's science policy.
+The Biological Sciences Congressional District Visits event enables scientists to meet with their federal or state elected officials in their home state--not in Washington, DC--and allows policymakers to learn first-hand about the science and research facilities in their district.

 Need more information?
 Check out the Frequently Asked Questions.

 Institute of Biological Sciences can be accessed here.

 Registration for the 2019 event is now closed.

 Note: Participants are responsible for checking their employer's policies regarding involvement in public policy.

 Have questions?
 Contact Dr. Jyotsna Pandey at 202-628-1500 x225.